 - In the era of smartphones, you can use apps like Groww.
 (In our Index Fund vs Mutual Fund article we have talked about how to use the Groww App, in detail).

-We suggest you not use Full-Service brokers or Mutual Fund Agents to invest in Mutual Funds, as they do not provide Direct Funds and you have to pay the broker commission which will add up to a huge amount in the long term.
+We suggest you do not use Full-Service brokers or Mutual Fund Agents to invest in Mutual Funds, as they do not provide Direct Funds.
+And you have to pay the broker commission which will add up to a huge amount in the long term.

-PPF or Public Provident Fund is a EEE Rated, Government-Backed Tax Savings Scheme where investors invest to get a maximum tax deduction of up to Rs.
-1,50,000/- on their taxable income every year under Section 80C of the Income Tax Act of 1961.
+A PPF Account or a Public Provident Fund Account is an EEE-rated, Government-Backed tax savings account where you can deposit money to get a maximum tax deduction of up to Rs.
+1,50,000/- in a financial year on your taxable income under Section 80C of the Income Tax Act of 1961.

-In a given financial year, that is, from 1st of April to 31st of March, you can only deposit up to Rs.
-1,50,000/- on your PPF Account.
+In a given financial year, that is, from the 1st of April to the 31st of March, you can only deposit only up to Rs.
+1,50,000/- in your PPF Account.

-What is the Minimum Deposit Amount in a PPF Account?
+What Is The Minimum Deposit Amount For a PPF Account?

 You have to make a Minimum Annual Contribution of Rs.
 500/- towards your PPF Account in a single Financial Year.